- Oops!Something went wrong.Please try again later.

 Well there you have it.
 Looks like we're in for a fairly intense final run.
 No date yet, though.

-The formerly dead but very much back from the grave Arthur Shelby reassured fans in November that everything is actually progressing along the track, however slowly.
-On Instagram he posted an illustration of Arthur looking suitably grumpy about having been interrupted, plus the suggestion that season six will be "coming soon".
+Anderson reassured fans in November 2020 that everything is actually progressing along the track, however slowly.
+On Instagram he posted an illustration of Arthur looking suitably grumpy about having been interrupted, plus the suggestion that season six will be "#comingfknsoon".
+Clearly not that fkn soon, though.

 "Season 6 #comingfknsoon 🖤 thanking you all for the wait, it will be worth it," to be exact.
 But what exactly does 'soon' mean?
 We do know that production is moving forward but there are yet to be any shots from on set, and given how Insta-happy director Anthony Byrne can be, we'd probably know about it if and when it had happened.